Fuel Cost Calculator guide

 When should I use the Fuel Cost Calculator?

 Use it when your task matches one of these common needs: Estimate fuel cost for a trip before driving.
 Compare one-way and round-trip fuel cost.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know your one-way miles, expected MPG, price per gallon, and whether the trip is round trip.

 What is the Fuel Cost Calculator doing with my inputs?

 In plain language: The calculator divides trip miles by miles per gallon to estimate gallons needed, then multiplies gallons by the price per gallon.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What should I double-check before trusting the answer?

-Real fuel cost changes with traffic, speed, weather, terrain, vehicle load, maintenance, fuel blend, and the actual price you pay.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Real fuel cost changes with traffic, speed, weather, terrain, vehicle load, maintenance, fuel blend, driving style, and the actual price you pay.
+Also check that the distance is one-way, the round-trip switch matches the trip, the MPG fits your actual driving, and the gas price is the price you expect to pay.

 Related tools